Meet Some of our Tutors

-Amanda Blatch lives in lives in Reigate, Surrey and has been a Puppy School Tutor since 2016.
-She runs a successful Dog Training and Dog Walking business called Happy Buddies.
+Amanda Childs lives in Surrey and has been a Puppy School Tutor since 2016.
+She runs a successful Dog Training and Dog Walking business called Happy Buddies and runs Puppy School courses in Lower Kingswood, Reigate and Dorking.
+Amanda is also a Regional Manager within Puppy School and looks after a team of Tutors across Surrey, Hampshire and Wiltshire.

 The best thing about being a Puppy School tutor is seeing how far the puppies and owners (they are a team afterall), come within six weeks.
 It is so rewarding to see how my input, guidance, support and knowledge can help owners and their dogs bond, develop and learn together in such a fun and enjoyable way.
 I receive some lovely feedback from my clients and this is wonderful positive reinforcement for me!
 The support team within Puppy School is amazing.
 It really does feel like a family and one that is great to be a part of.
 Here's to many many more years of being part of the Puppy School team!"